Follow me. I’m right behind you.

 - At the end of each day, focus on what has been going well and your contribution to the positive event.
-Document your reflections in a strengths journal.
+Use these General Strength Cards to help you.

 - Complete a strengths finder tool, such as the free Virtues in Action survey.

-- Reflect on situations in which you may have been overusing or underusing your strengths.
-What can you do to keep your strengths in check?
+- Reflect on situations in which you may have been applying your strengths.
+How can you do this more often?

 - Identify your current self-leadership strengths and weaknesses and opportunities to use your character strengths to become a stronger self-leader.

 Building the capability to identify meaningful goals is a key element of self-leadership.
 One of the challenges when doing so is to broaden one’s perspective beyond limiting beliefs.
 Here are some exercises to support clients to identify their desired experiences.

 - For goals to deliver a sense of satisfaction and fulfillment once achieved, they must express our sense of what is important to us.
 Reflect on your current values, identify how you can express them more in life through your actions, and set your value-based goals around that.

 - Consider the different life domains of the Wheel of Life, such as your professional career, family and friends, romantic relationship, financial situation, etc. Rate each section according to how important it is for you to be able to live by your values.
 Next, rate your satisfaction with each of the domains and identify which one you would like to improve and how you can accomplish that.